alecheckert/saspt/doc/index.rst

 Welcome to saSPT's documentation!
 =================================

+.. note:

+    You're here early!
+The ``saspt`` documentation is under construction.
+We aim to finish it by the end of October, 2021.

 ``saspt`` is a Python tool for analyzing single particle tracking (SPT) experiments.
 It uses *state arrays*, a kind of variational Bayesian framework that learns intelligible models given raw trajectories from an SPT experiment.